ExpressionEngine/ExpressionEngine-User-Guide/source/installation/upgrade_from_2.x.rst

 2. Copy Files
 *************

-.. todo: What happens when a user has set custom paths for templates and addons?

 Now **copy** the following files from the backup of your current site to the newly downloaded ExpressionEngine 3.x directory:

-#.
-Copy :file:`system/expressionengine/config/config.php` to
+1. Copy :file:`system/expressionengine/config/config.php` to
    the :file:`system/user/config/config.php`

-#.
-Copy :file:`system/expressionengine/config/database.php` to
+2. Copy :file:`system/expressionengine/config/database.php` to
    :file:`system/user/config/database.php`

-#.
-If you save templates as files, copy all files and directories from
-   :file:`system/expressionengine/templates/` to :file:`system/user/templates/`.

-#.
-If you have any languages other than English in your Control Panel, copy all
+3. If you have any languages other than English in your Control Panel, copy all files and directories  *except* ``english`` from :file:`system/expressionengine/language/` to :file:`system/user/language/`.

+.. note:: If you have changed the paths for ``templates`` and/or ``third_party`` using :doc:`/general/system_configuration_overrides`, you can safely ignore the following steps.

-   files and directories  *except* ``english`` from :file:`system/expressionengine/language/` to :file:`system/user/language/`.
+4. If you save templates as files, copy all files and directories from :file:`system/expressionengine/templates/` to :file:`system/user/templates/`.

-#.
-If you have any third-party add-ons, copy all files and directories from
-   :file:`system/expressionengine/third_party/` to :file:`system/user/addons/`.
+5. If you have any third-party add-ons, copy all files and directories from :file:`system/expressionengine/third_party/` to :file:`system/user/addons/`.

    .. note:: If any of your add-ons have updates, we recommend downloading them